-Neighbourhood area applications should be made by parish councils or by a body which meets or has met the requirements for being designated as a neighbourhood forum, or is a Community Organisation (see below).
+Neighbourhood area applications should be made by either a parish council or a body that meets the requirements for being designated as a neighbourhood forum or community organisation.

-Community groups will need to think carefully about the boundaries of the neighbourhood area which they wish to apply to designate, as they will need to provide reasons for this in their application, and they will also need to be able to show that they have tried to involve people from across this area in their neighbourhood forum application (where one is needed).
+Community groups need to think carefully about the boundaries of the neighbourhood area that they want to apply to designate, as they will need to give reasons for this in their application.

-- A map identifying the area to which the application relates.
+- A map identifying the area the application relates to.

-- A statement explaining why this area is considered to be appropriate to be designated as neighbourhood area.
-This could explain the thinking behind why the boundaries were chosen, a description of the character of the area included and any evidence demonstrating that residents / businesses across the area feel that they identify with that particular neighbourhood.
+- A statement explaining why you think it should be designated a neighbourhood area.
+This could explain the thinking behind why the boundaries were chosen, a description of the character of the area and any evidence demonstrating that residents or businesses across the area feel that they identify with that particular neighbourhood.

 - A statement that the organisation or body making the application is either:-

-- a body which forms a Community Organisation (NB Community Organisations would not be able to go on to prepare Neighbourhood Plans.)
+- a body which forms a Community Organisation (Community Organisations can't go on to prepare Neighbourhood Plans.)

 Manchester City Council